apache/jackrabbit-site/src/site/markdown/first-hops.md

-This hop has a lot of similarities with the Second Hop example: we create a new session with write access by loggin in, next we insert data into the repository, this time by importing an xml file and finally we output the entire repository content.
+This hop has a lot of similarities with the Second Hop example: we create a new session with write access by logging in, next we insert data into the repository, this time by importing an xml file and finally we output the entire repository content.

-By now you should be familiar with loggin into a repository (Repository.login), creating a new node (Node.addNode) under the repository root (Session.getRootNode) and saving the session so that our changes are persisted (Session.save).
+By now you should be familiar with logging into a repository (Repository.login), creating a new node (Node.addNode) under the repository root (Session.getRootNode) and saving the session so that our changes are persisted (Session.save).